Running R in GitHub Actions

 GitHub Actions lets you automate R workflows directly in your repository.
 Whether you’re checking an R package, running tests, or building documentation, CI saves time and catches problems early.
 This guide covers the essentials for running R in GitHub Actions.

-Setting Up R in GitHub Actions
+Setting up R in GitHub actions

 The r-lib/actions repository provides ready-made workflows for R projects.
 Start with the setup-R action: